Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Results and discussion

-Previous studies found that particle clustering can substantially enhance the mean settling velocity of particles \citep{kajishimaInfluenceParticleRotation2004,uhlmannSedimentationDiluteSuspension2014,fornariClusteringIncreasedSettling2018}.
-Therefore, we examine the spatial distribution of dispersed particles in this section using the Voronoi analysis \citep{monchauxPreferentialConcentrationHeavy2010}.
-Specifically, the entire computational domain is partitioned into $N_p$ cells, i.e. Voronoi tessellations.
-The partitioning rule ensures that a point in the $i$th tessellation is closer to the centroid of the $i$th particle than any other particle.
-In this manner, the spatial distribution of dispersed particles can be quantified by the statistics of the normalized volume of Voronoi tessellations, namely $\overline{V}_{Voro}(i)={V}_{Voro}(i) N_p/V_{tot}$, where ${V}_{Voro}(i)$ is the volume of the $i$th Voronoi tessellation, and $V_{tot}$ is volume of the whole domain.
-If the dispersed particles are orderly distributed in the space (like molecules in a crystal), the whole domain is evenly partitioned so that $\overline{V}_{Voro}\equiv1$ and the standard deviation is $\sigma(\overline{V}_{Voro})=0$.
-While, if particles are randomly scattered in the space, the statistics of $\overline{V}_{Voro}$ subject to a Gamma distribution with a standard deviation $\sigma(\overline{V}_{Voro})=0.447$ \citep{ferencSizeDistributionPoisson2007}.
-Moreover, if dispersed particles preferentially accumulate in some specific regions, the prevalence of particle clusters (represented by small values of $\overline{V}_{Voro}$) and voids (represented by large values of $\overline{V}_{Voro}$) would flatten the p.d.f. of $\overline{V}_{Voro}$ and thus increases the standard deviation $\sigma(\overline{V}_{Voro})$ \citep{monchauxPreferentialConcentrationHeavy2010}.
+In previous studies, it has been reported that the enhancement of the particle mean settling velocity is highly related to the formation of particle clustering \citep{kajishimaInfluenceParticleRotation2004,uhlmannSedimentationDiluteSuspension2014,fornariClusteringIncreasedSettling2018}.
+Thus, we first examine the spatial distribution of dispersed particles in the present simulations using the Voronoi analysis \citep{monchauxPreferentialConcentrationHeavy2010}.
+In this analysis method, the entire computational domain is partitioned into $N_p$ cells, i.e. Voronoi tessellations.
+The partitioning rule ensures that a given spatial point inside the $i$-th tessellation is closest to the centroid of the $i$-th particle among all particles.
+Accordingly, the spatial distribution of dispersed particles can be quantified by the statistics of the normalized volume of Voronoi tessellations, $\overline{V}_{Voro}(i)={V}_{Voro}(i) N_p/V_{tot}$, where ${V}_{Voro}(i)$ is the volume of the $i$-th Voronoi tessellation, and $V_{tot}$ the volume of the whole domain.
+If particles are orderly distributed in the space (like molecules in a crystal), the entire domain would be evenly partitioned so that $\overline{V}_{Voro}\equiv1$ and the standard deviation is $\sigma(\overline{V}_{Voro})=0$.
+In contrast, in a system where particle clustering arises, the prevalence of particle accumulations (represented by small values of $\overline{V}_{Voro}$) and voids (represented by large values of $\overline{V}_{Voro}$) would increase the intermittency of the probability density function (p.d.f.) of and the standard deviation of $\overline{V}_{Voro}$ \citep{monchauxPreferentialConcentrationHeavy2010}.